 I catch him on the bridge that crosses the pond.
 The beavers have been busy and the pond is filled with water and we marvel at this.
 For so many years the water level dropped and dropped and the beavers seemingly disappeared.
 My husband puts a finger to his lips and points with the other, out into the pond.
 He whispers “beavers” and I see off in the middle of the pond a big, brown beaver and then another.
 One slaps his tail hard against the surface of the water, and both swim off toward what looks like a lodge.
 We realize in all our years here, neither of us has ever seen a beaver and we watch them a good long while before we talk about the bridge.
 The water level was low when the bridge was built and we recall what a stroke of fortune that was.
 We talk about the contractor that did the building, the helicopter pilot who flew in materials, the engineer, the cutting of the decking.
 There was the historical inventory, long and laborious; the entire trail a remnant of a logging railroad.

 We continue walking until the trail ends.
 My husband stops where the trail is washed away, a place where a good chunk of tread has disappeared into a steep tumble of blue clay and rock and the river below eats at the toe of the slope.
 We talk about walking the woods above the trail and the blue clay underneath and how the ground cracks and hardly holds a trail and why the trail was never repaired here.
 I talk about how I’ve seen big bears in the woods above, black and bright in the sunlight, crashing away under the giant cedars.
 I tell him how I like to wander off under the cedars and see the places I think bears would rest or deer maybe, where they might hang on a hot day, so near the river, yet hidden.
-I say something about liking to leave the bears alone.
+I say something about being glad the trail was never rebuilt here, that I’m glad to let the bears be.
 And he laughs a little, my husband, then leans in and wraps his arms around my chest, brushes my cheek with his lips.

 We stand a little longer in the almost warm sun before my husband says he really has to get back to work, to the office, that he’ll have to stay late to make up for this time here and I say I have to get on with the doing of things.
 We walk hurriedly through the Doug fir and cedars, the alders and cottonwoods.
 He points at birds here and there, red winged blackbirds, flickers, mergansers on the river, before crossing over the pond.
 There are beavers again, this time off in a corner, and he points at those too and pauses briefly.